2013 ROBERT G. INGERSOLL ORATORY CONTEST SEEKING COMPETITORS

-About Robert Ingersoll
+About Robert G. Ingersoll

 Ingersoll was an advocate for racial equality, birth control, women’s rights, Darwin’s theory of evolution, Shakespeare, free speech, and voting rights for Washington, D.C.
 His most popular speeches were openly critical of religion and the Bible while advocating a humanistic philosophy.